snunezcode/db-top-monitoring/README.md

 ## Resource Usage and Cost

-DBTop Monitoring Solution will use following resources
+DBTop Monitoring Solution will use following resources:

 - **AWS EC2 instance.**
      The cost of this resource will depend of size selected during the deployment process.
 AWS EC2 instance pricing can be review [here](https://aws.amazon.com/ec2/pricing/).